Using caches and message brokers in betting platforms

 Use CaseKafkaRabbitMQ

-Update coefficientsGreat fitSuitable for queues
+Update of coefficientsGreat fitSuitable for queues

-Notifications, alertsRedundantIdeal in simple scenarios
+Notifications, alertsExcessivelyPerfect in simple scenarios

 Analytics and loggingStreaming at ClickHouseBetter Kafka or log collectors